*PSY220 Person in Psychological Context (4)

 Examines psychological processes of grief and separation, and history of attitudes toward death, bioethical issues associated with dying and association between worldviews and attitudes toward death and dying.
-Prerequisites: PSY220 or PSY201 and junior standing.
+Prerequisites: PSY220 and junior standing.
+(Not offered 2013-14.)

 PSY392 Law and Psychology (4)

 Examines areas of interface between psychology and law including accuracy of eyewitness identifications, jury decision making, prediction of violence, competency to stand trial, criminal responsibility, right to treatment; fundamental differences in perspectives on human behavior taken by law and social sciences.
-Prerequisites: PSY220, or PSY201 and 202, and junior standing.
+Prerequisites: PSY220 and junior standing.
+(Not offered 2013-14.)

 PSY394 Life Span Development (4)

 Surveys social, intellectual and vocational issues predominant during adolescence, adulthood and aging.
 Discussion format.
-Prerequisites: PSY220, or PSY201 and 202, and junior standing.
+Prerequisites: PSY220 and junior standing.
+(Not offered 2013-14.)